 We all know the benefits of pair programming and mob programming: this idea that two pairs of eyes can see better than a single pair, being able to both think in the details while keeping in mind the high-level overview and next steps of the task.
 This approach can provide more focus to the session and give feedback early (that otherwise could be delayed until some code review process).
-That's why some folks want to do it all the time, others prefer to do it a percentage of their time and have it as a tool they can choose to use whenever they want.
-I personally enjoy pairing, although I think there are times when pairing is not going to add this extra value we're looking for.
+That's why some folks want to do it all the time, while others prefer to do it a percentage of their time and have it as a tool they can choose to use whenever they want.
+I personally enjoy pairing, although I think there are times when pairing is not going to add the extra value we're looking for.

 Not in the mood

 It is good to be aware of our feelings and not put them aside to force a pairing session that can be unproductive or uncomfortable.
 Many things can cause a pairing session to end up like that: being tired (we all had nights of bad sleep); frustrated or just with your mind on another important topic (maybe you are waiting for an important email or phone call, or you are dealing with issues outside of work).

 To me, saying things like "I'm not in the mood for pairing today, could we make it tomorrow?" demonstrate high levels of emotional intelligence in a team.
 Individuals and interactions over processes and tools.

 Some people's minds have creative moments that are hard to pair with someone else's mind.
 I feel very identified with that trait.
 I could be very chaotic when coding a new solution or exploring a problem.
 It's even hard for me to explain what I'm doing.

 In that case, a pairing session can be more productive after you sort out some of your ideas and you have a more solid plan.

 Another option would be to invite people knowing that we're in this process that might be chaotic.
 If the other person is fine with this, we're good to go!
 Also, have in mind that other people can help you when you need some rubber duck to clarify some ideas by going through them.